 Ingredients for General Tso’s Chicken:

-For Serving: Green onion and sesame seeds – you can skip either/or, but both add to the experience!
+For Serving: Chopped green onions and sesame seeds – you can skip either/or, but both add to the experience!

 Add all the ingredients for the sauce to a bowl and whisk together until combined.
 Set aside until ready to use.